-We are initially taking Large Grant Applications under the Nurturing Relationships theme through an open call, open from 27th November 2024 and closing at 12 noon on 24th January 2025.
-You can view our guidance and apply here.
+Please note, that if you wish to apply to our Nurturing Relationships theme, we are considering applications for this through an open call only, open from 27th November 2024 and closing at 12 noon on 24th January 2025.
+To keep informed of future funding opportunities, you can sign up to our mailing list or follow our social channels.

 As we know that not everyone who experiences poverty will also experience trauma, we will fund work which either: